php-fig/fig-standards/proposed/PSR-2-advanced.md

 }
 ```

-Argument lists may be split across subsequent indented lines; list only one
+Argument lists MAY be split across subsequent indented lines; when doing do,
-argument per line.
-When the argument list is split across multiple lines, the
+there MUST be only one argument per line.

+When the argument list is split across multiple lines, the closing parenthesis
-closing parenthesis and opening brace are placed together on their own line.
+and opening brace MUST be placed together on their own line with one space
+between them.

 ```php
 <?php